iceye-ltd/product-documentation/docs/productFormats/grd.md

 ## 'Ground Range Detected' - 😵‍💫?
-Most current SAR providers sell an image that contains the words '*Ground*', '*Range*' and '*Detected*', often abreviated to *GRD*.
-Over the last two years of trying to make SAR more accessible we have come to the realization that only electronic engineers understand what the combination of these words really mean.
-The words 'ground-range' suggests that these images are projected onto some representation of the ground.
-If you didn't realise that SAR images are collected in the 'slant-range' plane then you might think "well yeah - of course".

-The term '*detected*' though is very strange and might lead some users to think that some sort of target detection or post processing has been applied to the image.
-The term '*detection*' is an old electronic engineering term used when signal processing was mainly performed on oscilloscopes.
-From [[@detection]]:

-!!! quote

-    **detection**, in electronics, the process of rectifying a radio wave and recovering any information superimposed on it; it is essentially the reverse of modulation (q.v.).
+After complex images are processed into amplitude images and projected to the ground plane they retain the native range-azimuth sensor orientation.
+The commonly used terms for these range-azimuth amplitude images include some combination of '*detected*', '*ground range*' and '*multi-look*'.
+At ICEYE these have been called Ground Range Detected (**GRD**) images.
+While our term is consistent with industry practice, over time we have come to realise that '*GRD*' does not adequately describe the product.
+In fact, few users understand what '*detected*' really means.
+It is actually an old electronic engineering term from the days when signal processing was performed on oscilloscopes.
+When applied to SAR images, detection is the process of converting in-phase and quadrature complex pixels (equivalent to amplitude and phase) into amplitude-only values.
+Due to SAR’s electrical engineering heritage, technical jargon like this has become infused into the language of SAR, and this confuses users.
+In this case, we form a simple amplitude image, and refer to it with an obscure engineering term.

+Another limitation is that '*ground range*' and '*detected*' do not describe the essential fact that the image is in the  range-azimuth layout.
+In fact, an alternate form of amplitude images is to interpolate pixels to fit a map projection.
+While that format is completely different from the native range-azimuth structure, it is also *detected* and it is in the ground range.
+So, the SAR community’s commonly used terms for range-azimuth amplitude images are based on dated jargon and they fail to state what the structure actually is.

- So thats clear 😐.The term *detection* when applied to SAR images is the process of converting the complex numbers that make up the single-look *complex* image into amplitude only values.
-This is usually performed to reduce the size of the image by throwing away the half of the image that stores phase information because most visual exploiters don't care about this so much.
-At ICEYE we like to use 'plain english' so we usually refer to this as the **amplitude** image.
-We struggle to shake off our legacy though so don't mind if customers prefer GRD and we still keep the acronym in some of our product filenames for compatibility reasons (although this is likely to change in the future).
+At ICEYE we like to use clear, descriptive english so we prefer to call a GRD image a range-azimuth amplitude image.
+It might also be called a sensor-orientation amplitude image.
+It is a struggle, though,  to shake off the SAR community’s legacy language.
+Many of our customers are used to the term GRD and we are keeping the acronym in some of our product filenames for compatibility reasons.
+This is likely to change in the future.

 ## Amplitude Image Description
 Amplitude images represent focused SAR data that has been detected and (usually) multi-look processed and projected to the ground plane using an Earth ellipsoid model.
 The image coordinates are oriented along the flight direction and ground range (figure 1).
 The pixel spacing is equidistant in azimuth and in ground range.
 Ground range coordinates are the slant range coordinates projected onto the ellipsoid of the Earth.
 For this projection the WGS84 reference ellipsoid (table 1) is used and an averaged fixed value of terrain height is used.
-This makes the ellipsoid surface closer to the true ground surface and reduces (but doesn't eliminate) pixel location errors.
+This makes the ellipsoid surface closer to the true ground surface.
 The mean ellipsoid height used is annotated in the `avg_scene_height` metadata element.

 !!!
 Tip
     For an explanation of why see [Terrain Height](../geospatialAccuracy#terrain-height) in the 'Geospatial Accuracy' section under 'Foundations'.